Skip to content

 • command (Optional[str]) –

-command to load template for
+CLI command to load the template for, e.g. show ip arp.

 • yang (Optional[str]) –